-- Standard NICE technology appraisals (TAs) have strict criteria for cost-effectiveness, sometimes resulting in a negative recommendation despite clinical efficacy being demonstrated. - In the case of rare conditions, cost-effectiveness can be even more difficult to demonstrate, due to the high acquisition costs required to recoup the costs of research and development, and the small population that will be eligible for treatment. - Treatments for rare conditions are important to improve the prognosis of patients who otherwise experience low quality of life, morbidity, or early death. - These medicines are often novel and innovative to target the rarity of the disease. - In the UK, there are three main routes by which treatments for such interventions can be assessed for reimbursement; the Highly Specialised Technology Programme (HSTP), the Cancer Drugs Fund (CDF) and End of life (EoL) criteria (Table 1).
+- Standard NICE technology appraisals (TAs) have strict criteria for cost-effectiveness, sometimes resulting in a negative recommendation despite clinical efficacy being demonstrated. - In the case of rare conditions, cost-effectiveness can be even more difficult to demonstrate, due to the high acquisition costs required to recoup the costs of research and development, and the small population that will be eligible for treatment. - Treatments for rare conditions are important to improve the prognosis of patients who otherwise experience low quality of life, morbidity, or early death. - These medicines are often novel and innovative to target the rarity of the disease. - In the UK, there are three main routes by which treatments for such interventions can be assessed for reimbursement; the Highly Specialised Technology Programme (HSTP), the Cancer Drugs Fund (CDF) and End of Life (EoL) criteria (Table 1).

-Table 1: Summary of HSTP, CDF, and end of life schemes ,in the UK
+Table 1: Summary of HSTP, CDF, and end of life schemes in the

+UK

 HSTP CDF EoL

 Life expectancy - - < 24 months

-Life extension threshold > 3 months
+Life extension threshold • - > 3 months

 Cost effectiveness threshold £100,000/ QALY.
 Weighting applies to drugs with higher ICERs (>£100,000) but a higher QALY gain. £20-30,000/ QALY if EoL criteria not met. £50,000/ QALY if EoL criteria met. £50,000/ QALY

-Required follow- up research Managed access agreement (MAA) may be agreed between key stakeholders, manufacturer, NHS and patient groups to collect more data.
-2 year MAA must demonstrate cost-effectiveness.
+Required follow- up research Managed access agreement (MAA) may be agreed between key stakeholders, manufacturer, NHS, and patient groups to collect more data.
+2 year MAA must demonstrate cost- effectiveness. -

-- The HSTP has existed since 2013 and takes into account factors specific to the technology such as: - Nature of the condition. - Impact of the new technology. - Cost (budget impact) to the NHS and personal social services. - Value for money, defined by the productive, technical and allocative efficiency of the treatment (not cost-utility analysis). - Impact of the technology beyond direct health benefits. - Impact of the technology on delivery of the specialised service. - As of April 2017, cost-effectiveness evaluation was introduced, with the threshold for automatic funding set at £100,000/ QALY. - Incremental weighting is applied based on the extent of the QALY gain for HSTs that cost > £100,000/ QALY

-(Table 2).
-Table 2: Incremental weighting for HSTs > £100,000/ QALY
+- The HSTP has existed since 2013 and takes into account factors specific to the technology such as: - Nature of the condition. - Impact of the new technology. - Cost (budget impact) to the NHS and personal social - Value for money, defined by the productive, technical and allocative efficiency of the treatment (not cost-utility analysis). - Impact of the technology beyond direct health - Impact of the technology on delivery of the specialised service. - As of April 2017, cost-effectiveness evaluation was introduced to the HSTP, with the threshold for automatic funding set at £100,000/ QALY. - Incremental weighting is applied based on the extent of the QALY gain for HSTs that cost >£100,000/ QALY (Table cremental weighting for HSTs > £100 000/ OAIV

-Table 2: Incremental weighting for HSTs > £100,000/ QALY Incremental QALYs gained (per patient, lifetime horizon) Weight versus 100k/ QALY ≤ 10 1 10 - 30 Between 1 and 3 (using equal increments) 30 3 10 - 30 increments)
+Table 2.
+Incremental weighting for 11313 > 1100,0007 QALI Incremental QALYs gained (per patient, lifetime horizon) Weight versus 100k/ QALY ≤ 10 1 Between 1 and 3 (using equal increments) 10 - 30 30 3